 There are many ways to help manage your money while you study or train.

-Our payments and services
+Read about our payments and services

 Centrepay is a free voluntary bill paying service.
 Deductions come from your Centrelink payments.
 You can use them to pay many types of bills, such as child care, electricity or rent.

 The weekly payment option can allow you to get your income support payment weekly.
-This can help you if you find it hard to budget for a fortnightly payment.
+This can help you if you find it hard to budget a fortnightly payment.